Ford Torino: 1974

 The Torino model line-up was the same as 1973, with two exceptions.
 The Gran Torino Sport was no longer available with the "SportsRoof" fastback roofline, and the new "Gran Torino Elite" debuted.
 Although 2-door Torinos were advertised as hardtops, the rear windows were revised to be fixed unlike the 1972–73 models.
 Ford announced to its dealers in January 1974 that new Gran Torino Elite, Ford's entry in the mid-sized luxury car market, would be available for sale as of the week of February 18, 1974.
 The Elite was Ford's response to Chevrolet's popular low-priced luxury coupe the Monte Carlo.
-The Elite was described by Ford as "A totally new 2-door hardtop ...with Thunderbird-inspired styling, solid engineering and personal luxury ...plus mid-size economy."
+The Elite was described by Ford as "A totally new 2-door hardtop ... with Thunderbird-inspired styling, solid engineering and personal luxury ... plus mid-size economy."
 The Elite wasn't totally new, as Ford described, but it did have a number of unique features.
 The Elite used the Mercury Montego and Mercury Cougar body shell with unique front end styling that resembled the Thunderbird.
-It had a large eggcrate mesh grille surrounded by single headlamps recessed in chrome bezels and vertical wrap-around parking lamps.
-On the rear there was large wrap-around taillamps with a reflective center panel giving it a full width taillight appearance.
+It had a large eggcrate mesh grille surrounded by single headlamps recessed in chrome bezels and vertical wraparound parking lamps.
+On the rear there were large wraparound taillamps with a reflective center panel giving it a full-width taillight appearance.
 Large color-keyed vinyl moldings were placed higher on the body side, similar to the Thunderbird.
 Standard equipment for the Elite included a 351-2V V8 engine, automatic transmission, and radial tires.
 It also featured standard luxury items such as a vinyl roof with twin opera windows, split bench seat, "Westminster" cloth upholstery, woodgrain trim, and complete instrumentation.

 For 1974, Torino added several new luxury oriented options and features including a leather-wrapped steering wheel, split bench seat, an electric sunroof, rear fender skirts, speed control with steering wheel controls and opera windows for 2-doors.
 Opera windows were added as standard equipment on Brougham models.
 The exterior trim was revised, with moldings the rocker panels instead of the lower doors.
 Brougham and Sport models had an extra chrome molding that ran on the lower fender edge between the front wheelwell and bumper; this gave the appearance of bumper-to-bumper chrome.
 Squires had no lower body moldings.
 All 1974 Torinos used the seat belt-interlock system, as mandated by the U.S. government.
 This short-lived safety system would be removed after the 1974 model year.
 The competition suspension was no longer offered, and the only suspension option was a revised heavy-duty suspension package.
 This option was available on all Torinos except the Elite, and included a larger front sway bar and heavy-duty front and rear springs.
 Heavy-duty shocks and a rear sway bar were included in this package on 2-door and 4-door sedan models only.